-3 questions in June or: LoC workshops are the best20 Jan 2013
+3 questions in June or; LoC workshops are the best

 In late June, I had the enormous pleasure to be invited to the Preserving Online Science meeting at the Library of Congress.
 You can read about the workshop over at Trevor's blog, and after that you can read the report that was released in November, too.